5 Tips for Avoiding Sports InjuriesOct. 7, 2019

 Whether you’re the parent of a young athlete or a weekend warrior yourself, it’s important to play it smart to avoid sports injuries.

-Dr. Alex Schroeder, a Houston Methodist orthopedic surgeon, encourages athletes to balance their training by playing a range of different sports instead of focusing on one sport for long periods of time.
+Dr. Alex Schroeder, orthopedic surgeon at Houston Methodist, encourages athletes to balance their training by playing a range of different sports instead of focusing on one sport for long periods of time.

 “Athletes may push too hard for performance in one specific skill set — swinging, throwing, running or weightlifting, for example.
 Baseball, softball and tennis players may suffer from shoulder overuse injuries or elbow pain from throwing too hard or too frequently.
 Runners may develop pain around the knee cap or shin splints from overdoing it," Dr. Schroeder says.

-Athletes who play sports that involve sudden stops, jumps and changes in direction are at risk for knee injuries.
+Those who play sports that involve sudden stops, jumps and changes in direction are also at risk for knee injuries.

 “It’s common to have knee injuries such as meniscus tears or anterior cruciate ligament (ACL) tears in sports like football, basketball and soccer.
 With meniscus tears and ACL tears, it’s best to seek medical care right away,” Dr. Schroeder adds.